 So many patients are waiting for suitable organ due to failure of vital organs.
 In Hyderabad where there are kidney transplantation facilities minimum 25 patients per hospital are waiting for kidney donors.
 Daily 10 - 100 people met with accident in our State.
 Out of them some people get brain dead.
 If we collect organs from brain dead patients in time, we can save minimum 5 peoples' life.
 But lack of awareness on organ donation those who are willing to donate organs and those who need organs do not get proper information even facilities are there.
 Medical personnels from government and private hospitals are not informing about brain dead Patients.
 If they inform in appropriate time it will be very useful to patients those who are waiting for organ donation.
-In Hyderabad, organ Transplantation facility is available only in two government hospitals (NIMS and Osmania) and in more than 10 corporate hospitals.
-Other organs like cornea, kidney, liver, heart, lungs, skin, bone, intestines and pancreas can be transplanted from brain dead patients.
+In Hyderabad, organ Transplantation facility is available only in two government hospitals (NIMS and Osmonia) and in more than 10 corporate hospitals.
+Other organs like cornea transplant organs like kidney, liver, heart, lungs, pancreas, skin, bone, intestines and eye (cornea) can transplanted from brain dead patients.
 The process of transplantation of organs from brain dead patients to another is called cadaver transplantation.
 If any person is willing to donate organs or in needy get organs.
 They must register their names in transplantation facility hospitals.

-Collect information about a voluntary organisation working on organ donation and make a report.
+Collect information about voluntary organisation for organ donation and make a report on them.